armaank/dbn/README.md

 for providing open source implementations of their methods and guidance. (`generative/styleclip`)
 * Erik Härkönen and the authors of [ganspace](https://github.com/harskish/ganspace) (`generative/ganspace)`
 * The authors of the following PyTorch implementation of [StyleGAN2](https://github.com/adriansahlman/stylegan2_pytorch) (`generative/styleclip`)
+* The authors of [pix-plot](https://github.com/YaleDHLab/pix-plot) for their interactive data visualizer.

 All of their work should be distributed following the terms of their original licenses.